ZLB: A Blockchain to Tolerate Colluding Majorities: Background and Preliminaries

-\paragraph{Byzantine state machine replication.} A Byzantine State Machine Replication (SMR)~\cite{CL02,KADC07} is a replicated service that accepts deterministic commands from clients and totally orders these commands using a consensus protocol so that upon execution of these commands, every honest replica ends up with the same state despite \emph{Byzantine} or malicious replicas.
+A Byzantine State Machine Replication (SMR)~\cite{CL02,KADC07} is a replicated service that accepts deterministic commands from clients and totally orders these commands using a consensus protocol so that, upon execution of these commands, every honest replica ends up with the same state despite \emph{Byzantine} or malicious replicas.
 The instances of the consensus execute in sequence, one after the other, starting from index 0.
 We refer to the consensus instance at index $i$ as $\Gamma_i$.

-Traditionally, provided honest replicas propose a value, the Byzantine consensus problem~\cite{PSL80} is for every honest replica to eventually decide a value (consensus termination), for no two honest replicas to decide different values (agreement) and for the decided value to be one of the proposed values (validity).
-In this paper, we consider however a variant of the Byzantine consensus (Def.~\ref{def:sbc}) useful for blockchains~\cite{MSC16,DRZ18,CNG18} where the validity requires the decided value to be a subset of the union of the proposed values.
+Traditionally, given that honest replicas propose a value, the Byzantine consensus problem~\cite{PSL80} is for every honest replica to eventually decide a value (consensus termination), for no two honest replicas to decide different values (agreement) and for the decided value to be one of the proposed values (validity).
+In this paper, we consider however a variant of Byzantine consensus (Def.~\ref{def:sbc}) useful for blockchains~\cite{MSC16,DRZ18,CNG21} where the validity requires the decided value to be a subset of the union of the proposed values, hence allowing us to commit more proposed blocks per consensus instance.